 Just as the city manifests itself as a space of flows (energy, resources etc.) (Kennedy et al., 2011), the same applies to vertically integrated buildings.
 Generally, a building's spatial configuration forms the network in which these flows take place.
 Hence a spatial network determines the pace at which processes occur.
 While buildings and their spaces are typically designed for socio-spatial efficiency, their actual performance is emergent.
 Complex patterns of emergence are visible in cities as we study social networks, transportation networks, spatial networks, etc. through statistical analysis and other methods used in Complexity Science.
-(Batty, 2009) With the proliferation of vertically integrated buildings in high-density urban environments, often designed with public and common programs on multiple levels, buildings become vertical extensions of the urban public and common environment they are part of.
+(Batty, 2009) With the proliferation of vertically integrated buildings become vertical extensions of the urban public and common environment they are part of.
 The interactions of spaces on elevated levels with those on the ground level and their impact on human movement patterns and space use patterns are numerous, varied, and interrelated in complex ways.
 The study of vertically integrated buildings therefore warrants the use of Complexity Science methods.
 These encompass spatial and social network analysis using Network Science that understands human mobility as a dynamic process occurring within a complex network.